 Think you've found your dream location?
 Carefully review your lease or contract before you agree to it.
 Most commercial spaces want at least a five-year lease, which can be a huge commitment when you're just starting out, said Thorburn.

 "You can typically find more lease term flexibility in a privately owned building, rather than a corporate-owned space," she said.
 "If you're stuck with a longer lease term, make sure there is a clause within your lease that you can sublet, should you need to."

-"Hire an attorney who specializes in retail leases to represent you during the process," Thorburn suggested.
+To avoid any issues, Thorburn advised hiring an attorney who specializes in retail leases to represent you during the process.
 "It may seem like an unnecessary expense, but you really want to make sure that you are protected.
 If you decide to go about it without an attorney, remember that everything is negotiable, and don't be afraid to ask for what you want."